dcloudio/hbuilderx-extension-docs/en/Tutorial/extension/sass.md

 Click the menu [Tools -> External Command Setting -> compile-node-sass -> package.json] to open the package.json file.

-Open package.json and modify the key value to config the shortcut key; this external command can be run directly through this shortcut key.
+Open package.json and modify the key value to configure the shortcut key; this external command can be run directly through this shortcut key.
 For example: `"key": "ctrl + alt + C"`

 ## Save and Compile